Skip to Main Content

 Diagnosis, management, and prevention of healthcare-associated infections

-Gerard J. Nau, MD, PhD, FIDSAbacterial pathogenesis, innate immunity, aging, antimicrobial target discovery
+Gerard J. Nau, MD, PhD, FIDSABacterial pathogenesis, innate immunity, aging, antimicrobial target discovery

 Bharat Ramratnam, MDHIV-1 replication, persistence, RNAi, microbicides

-Louis B. Rice, MDmechanisms of antibiotic resistance in pathogenic bacteria
+Louis B. Rice, MDMechanisms of antibiotic resistance in pathogenic bacteria

-Josiah (Jody) D. Rich, MD, MPH (NAM)treatment and prevention of HIV, health of the incarcerated population, opioid use and overdose
+Josiah (Jody) D. Rich, MD, MPH (NAM)Treatment and prevention of HIV, health of the incarcerated population, opioid use and overdose

-Nasasha R. Rybak, MDnon-tuberculous Mycobacteria, tuberculosis
+Nasasha R. Rybak, MDNon-tuberculous Mycobacteria, tuberculosis

 Karen T. Tashima, MDClinical Trials on HIV